American Ryan Murphy sparks doping controversy after Russian swimmers win

 The paper reported that the International Olympic Committee officially banned Russia from the Tokyo Games due to fallout from a doping scandal, though hundreds of Russian athletes were still competing under the ROC banner.

-Murphy, who three days prior finished third in the 100-meter backstroke behind Rylov and another Russian, Kliment Kolesnikov, later clarified that he was not accusing the Russian of doping.
+Murphy just three days prior finished third in the 100-meter backstroke behind Rylov and another Russian, Kliment Kolesnikov.
+He later clarified that he was not accusing Rylov of doping.

 SUNI LEE'S FAMILY GOES WILD WATCHING OLYMPIC DAUGHTER WIN GOLD